Rahul-0001614/basic-Data-analysis-project/README.md

          3. Data visualization
          4. Data analysis

-         we have performed all the steps in our data sets.
+         We have performed all the steps in our data sets.

-what is done in our project?
+What is done in our project?

          1. we have imported csv file in vs code and show datasets.
          2. after understanding we have a cleaning dataset and removed duplicated values and unnecessary columns.